Payel647/REACT_LEARNING/README.md

-# leraning-REACT
+# Leraning-REACT
 here is all about which i learn when studying React
-# prequistic
+# Prequistic
 you have to first learn html,css,javascript
-# first day
+# First day
-# i learn how to install react app?
+# I learn how to install react app?
 first you have to install node.js then in your vs code terminal run "npm create vite@latest" next typr y